 Sexual harassment policy

 NYTS seeks to promote a cooperative work and academic environment that fosters mutual respect for all.
 As an institution that seeks to embody Christian principles, it is bound by the injunction to seek the well-being of all who work, study or pass through its programs.
-Harassment of anyone based upon sex, sexual orientation, or gender identity or expression is inconsistent with these objectives and contrary to Seminary policy.
+Harassment of anyone based upon sex, sexual orientation, gender identity, or gender expression is inconsistent with these objectives and contrary to Seminary policy.
 Sexual harassment is also illegal under federal, state, and city law.
-It is the policy of New York Theological Seminary to prohibit sexual harassment of employees and students.
+It is the policy of NYTS to prohibit sexual harassment of employees and students.
 It is a violation of this policy for any member of the Seminary community to engage in sexual harassment, or for any member of the Seminary community to take action against an individual for reporting sexual harassment.
 Prompt investigation of allegations will be made on a confidential basis to ascertain the veracity of complaints, and appropriate corrective action will be taken.

 In accordance with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act, New York Theological Seminary maintains a drug-free environment.
 The unlawful manufacture, possession, distribution, transfer, purchase, sale, use, or being under the influence of alcoholic beverages or illegal drugs while at work in the Seminary, or while attending or participating in Seminary-related activities is strictly prohibited and may lead to disciplinary action, including suspension or dismissal.
 When appropriate, the Seminary may refer the employee or student to approved counseling or rehabilitation programs.
-Should an employee or student be convicted of a drug-related crime that occurred on Seminary property or while engaged in a Seminary activity, s/he must notify the Human Resource office.
+Should an employee or student be convicted of a drug-related crime that occurred on Seminary property or while engaged in a Seminary activity, s/he must notify the President.
 Appropriate action, including possible disciplinary action and/or the requiring of participation in a drug-abuse assistance or rehabilitation program, may result after notice of the conviction is received.

 Compliance with FERPA